For those that are not very knowledgeable about the world of coffee, you may find out that more than one type of coffee bean even exists!

 To be specific you could find more than 120 distinct types of coffee beans and plants being grown today.
 But today, there are only a few that actually makes it to the market in mass quantities

-That being said, I’m only going to focus on the two most popular and known coffee beans, Caffea Arabica and Caffea Canephora, commonly referred to as Arabica and Robusta respectively, and what makes them different from each other.
+That being said, I’m only going to focus on the two most popular and known coffee beans, Caffea Arabica and Caffea Canephora, commonly referred to as Arabica vs. Robusta coffee beans respectively, and what makes them different from each other.

 What is Arabica Coffee?